Click on this link to download an Adobe Acrobat file.

 with Front of House staff and the Stage Manager will assist in the evacuation,

 The Sound Operator should also ensure that the balcony is empty before

 making his/her way to the assembly point.

 within the auditorium, to be measured at the centre of the hall, of

 110 Decibels ("A" scale).
 This level must not be exceeded AT ANY TIME

 licence depends on this and it is the responsibility of the Sound Operator

 to ensure that this level is not exceeded.
 A sound level meter is available

 headsets / belt packs / leads etc. should be reported to the Stage Manager

 and / or Duty Manager.

 any problems or equipment does not operate correctly, please speak to

-more information please contact the Lighting
+more information please contact the Sound Director/

 Approved Sound Technicians